rfwebster/Xchange/README.md

 # Xchange
-Program that runs on a JEOPL microscope PC or on remote PC with PyJEM installed and connected to prepare microscoep ready for sample exchange
+Program that runs on a JEOL microscope PC or on remote PC with PyJEM installed and connected to prepare microscoep ready for sample exchange